bitnami-labs/sealed-secrets/README.md

 If you want `SealedSecret` controller to take management of an existing `Secret` (i.e. overwrite it when unsealing a `SealedSecret` with the same name and namespace), then you have to annotate that `Secret` with the annotation `sealedsecrets.bitnami.com/managed: "true"` ahead applying the [Usage](#usage) steps.

+### Seal secret which can skip set owner references

+If you want `SealedSecret` and the `Secret` to be independent (which mean when you delete the `SealedSecret` the `Secret` won't disappear with). then you have to annotate that Secret with the annotation `skip-set-owner-references/skip-set-owner-references: "true"` ahead applying the Usage steps.
+This still add `sealedsecrets.bitnami.com/managed: "true"` to your `Secret` so that your secret will be updated when `SealedSecret` is updated.

 ### Update existing secrets

 If you want to add or update existing sealed secrets without having the cleartext for the other items,